Management Science and Analytics (M.S.)

 - Teladoc Health

-The management science program’s curriculum includes core courses focused on mathematical economics, statistics, and modeling in management science, as well as courses in the student’s area of specialization (analytics or quantitative finance) and elective courses.
+The M.S. in Management Science and Analytics program’s curriculum includes core courses focused on mathematical economics, statistics, and modeling in management science, as well as courses in the student’s area of specialization (analytics or quantitative finance) and elective courses.

 - Completed Online Application

-- Master of Science in Management Science applicants must have completed an undergraduate degree
+- Master of Science in Management Science and Analytics applicants must have completed an undergraduate degree

 - Official transcript submission with a minimum cumulative undergraduate grade-point average of 3.0 on a 4.0 scale

 - A one-page statement of purpose, with goals and objectives

 This program may be completed full-time in as few as three semesters or part-time.
 Given the prescribed sequence of required courses, new students are only admitted in the fall semester of each year.

-Master of Science students may apply for the Stuart Ph.D. in Management Science program during the course of their studies.
-If admitted, all credits already earned in the M.S. in Management Science program may be applied toward the Ph.D. program.
+M.S. students may apply for the Stuart Ph.D. in Management Science and Analytics program during the course of their studies.
+If admitted, all credits already earned in the M.S. in Management Science and Analytics program may be applied toward the Ph.D. program.

-Domestic students pursuing the M.S. in Management Science program who seek to advance their careers in the Chicago-area market are eligible to apply for the Chicago Talent Pipeline Scholarship, which awards up to $14,000 spread evenly across the courses required for the degree.
+Domestic students pursuing the M.S. in Management Science and Analytics program who seek to advance their careers in the Chicago-area market are eligible to apply for the Chicago Talent Pipeline Scholarship.
+This scholarship awards a maximum of $14,000 per degree.

-International students pursuing the M.S. in Management Science program are eligible to apply for the Stuart School of Business Dean’s Scholarship, which awards up to $14,000 for the full two-year program.
+International students pursuing the M.S. in Management Science and Analytics program are eligible to apply for the Stuart School of Business Dean’s Scholarship, which awards up to $14,000 for the full two-year program.

 Choose a Specialization